 Hannah Cyberey

-I’m a Computer Science PhD candidate at the University of Virginia, advised by Prof. David Evans and Prof. Yangfeng Ji.
+I’m a Postdoctoral Research Associate in the School of Data Science at the University of Virginia, supervised by Alex Gates.
+I received my PhD in Computer Science from the University of Virginia, advised by Prof. David Evans and Yangfeng Ji.
 I’m broadly interested in topics on AI safety and ethics.
-My primary research focuses on trustworthy natural language processing (NLP), addressing issues related to robustness and fairness of language models.
-Currently, my work explores representation engineering methods for mitigating bias and countering censorship.
+My PhD research focuses on trustworthy natural language processing (NLP), addressing issues related to robustness and fairness of language models.
+My recent work explores representation engineering methods for mitigating bias and countering censorship.

 Email: hannahcyberey at virginia dot edu